 Firstly I would like to extend my sincere gratitude to all healthcare workers for their efforts during this most challenging period.

-The HSE and the Department are currently examining progressing the roll-out to the list of 6 non-HSE/non-Section 38 organisation types covered by the Government Decision.
+The HSE and the Department are currently examining progressing the rollout to the list of 6 non-HSE/non-Section 38 organisation types covered by the Government Decision.
+It is hoped that information will be published shortly for those certain non-HSE/S38 healthcare employees that are covered by the Government Decision and the process available to their employers to implement this measure for their eligible staff.
 This shall cover eligible staff in:

 1. Private Sector Nursing Homes and Hospices (e.g. Private, Voluntary, Section 39 etc.);